JacquesOlivierLachaud/IPCV-practicals/README.md

 By default, `cmake` will clone a copy of the DGtal repository, set up all the dependencies and build a first `helloworld` program.

 ## The tutorials

+After cloning the code, you may now have a look at each practical

 - [Homotopic thinning](https://codimd.math.cnrs.fr/s/kWlvA1TG8)
 - [2D estimation](https://codimd.math.cnrs.fr/s/G4qG3UGw7)